-Reading the Urban Environment (RUE) is a two-day workshop for students of architecture (undergraduate and post-graduate) serving as a primer to their academic design studio dealing with proposals for a site at the urban/city scale.
+Reading the Urban Environment (RUE) is a custom-designed workshop offering for students of architecture at the undergraduate and post-graduate level.
+It serves as a primer to their academic design studio dealing with proposals for a site at the urban/city scale.

 The workshop is an introduction to methods of analysing, evaluating, and recording the urban environment based on field observation.
 It is designed to better equip students to address a wide variety of urban design exercises including design of streets and public places, shaping areas at the neighbourhood scale and addressing issues pertaining to an existing urban fabric.

 An introduction to urban terms and definitions – Land uses, building uses, districts, neighbourhoods, blocks and parcels, streets, buildings, frontages, traffic, parking, public activities, and landscaping, providing an overview of an urban area at a particular point in time.

 Snapshot exercise – Observing a set of photographs, chosen to capture specific urban objects or urban experiences, and describe what is seen in them; The purpose of the exercise was to introspect on how everyday urban experiences are conditioned, and also to develop observation skills without assumptions or bias.

 Field observation – Techniques to define area of influence and structure observation methods; Findings were related to the nature of pedestrian and vehicular infrastructure, quantity and quality of traffic, physical character of surrounding neighbourhoods, types of housing, nature of commerce in the area, environmental conditions around the site, climate, and proximity to public transport infrastructure.Use these observations to identify the potentials and challenges offered for development on the site.